twilio/twilio-client.js/PREFLIGHT.md

   "iceCandidates": [...]

   /**
-   * The ICE candidate pair used to connect to media.
+   * The ICE candidate pair used to connect to media, if available.
    * Each item is an RTCIceCandidateStats object which provides information related to an ICE candidate.
    * See RTCIceCandidateStats for more details https://developer.mozilla.org/en-US/docs/Web/API/RTCIceCandidateStats */